 These trips deserve posts all of their own, but that will have to wait for another day.
 While in London, we managed to see where Churchill slept during the war (the War Rooms), where Harry Potter ate dinner (the WB studio tour) and see where many English greats are buried (Westminister Abbey).
 Among many many other things.

 After a few days in London, we hopped over to the Netherlands.
-While there I was very excited to meet up a fellow quilter in the Hague!
+While there I was very excited to meet up a fellow quilter and blog reader in the Hague!
 Phyllis (she blogs at Oh Oh Quilts) and I had been “instagram” friends for a while and it was so nice to get a chance to meet her in person.
 I absolutely love how this “blog thing” connects you to people all over the world!
 She has the nicest family and our husbands enjoyed chatting with each other too…

 While in the Netherlands, we also got the chance to spend the day on bikes, tour the canals of Amsterdam and eat our weight in good food.